aliberts/wandb-mlops-course/README.md

 This repo contains all the material I used while attending [Weights & Biases' MLOPs course](https://www.wandb.courses/courses/effective-mlops-model-development).

+The dataset used for this course is the BDD simple 1k, which is a small subset of the original [BDD 100k dataset](https://www.bdd100k.com/)

 ## Dashboard
 Checkout the project on [Weights & Biases](https://wandb.ai/aliberts/mlops-course-001).